harness/developer-hub/docs/continuous-delivery/get-started/cd-pipeline-modeling-overview.md

 ![](./static/cd-pipeline-modeling-overview-04.png)

-For more details, go to [Harness API Quickstart](/docs/platform/Resource-Development/APIs/api-quickstart) and [Use the Harness REST API](/docs/platform/Resource-Development/APIs/harness-rest-api-reference).
+For more details, go to [Get started with Harness APIs](/docs/platform/Resource-Development/APIs/api-quickstart).

 ### How do I automate my CD process in Harness?